Contents

 The German Commercial Code (§ 266 and § 275 HGB) also prescribes a classification scheme for entrepreneurs.
 This scheme ensures that the annual accounts are generally understandable and that the reader of the balance sheet can clearly see how the company is developing.

 But wait there’s more to consider when it comes to the Jahresabschluss.
-We have a checklist for annual accounts to help you stay on top of your company’s finances.
+We have an article about annual accounts to help you stay on top of your company’s finances.

 According to the German Commercial Code, every business must prepare annual accounts within a reasonable period.
 Large and medium-sized corporations differ from small corporations and merchants, see also the size classes according to § 267 of the German Commercial Code.